 If there’s any way you can get some hay bales this season that would be amazing because then you can use them to create a super cozy and charming front porch decor.
-While you’re at it grab some corkstalks and a few pumpkins as well.
-Follow rc_stewartauthenticme if you need more ideas.
+While you’re at it grab some cornstalks and a few pumpkins as well.
+Follow rc_stewartauthenticme on Instagram if you need more ideas.

 If you don’t want to clutter up your porch with a bunch of decorations, cluster all the ornaments on the stairs, as shown here by deckdhome.
 Picking out all those pumpkins should be pretty fun.

 Of course, it’s not always all about pumpkins.
-A fall porch decor can also include be centered around cute signs that you can craft yourself, potted plants, cute wreaths and even some accent pillows for those comfy chairs you keep out there.
+A fall porch decor can also include being centered around cute signs that you can craft yourself, potted plants, cute wreaths, and even some accent pillows for those comfy chairs you keep out there.
 This is a lovely example from homeonnativetrail.